Contact Us

 While we were there in 2014 we made a trip to a McDonald's, at the repeated begging and nagging of my children.
 The prices were comparable to those in the U.S. Eight of us got simple hamburgers, cheeseburgers, and french fries, with the bill totaling the equivalent of USD $20.
 While there, I asked, and found out that they had never been to the McDonald's before, because it was too expensive and Javied said they could not afford to spend that kind of money on such a luxury as eating at a McDonald's.

 The oldest Akhtar son worked a steady job at a factory in 2014.
 He worked about 200 hours a month and earned 15,000 PKR, which equated (in 2014 dollars and 2014 exchange rate) to about $150/month, or 75 cents an hour.
-He must give $100/month of that to the family income, leaving him with $50/month for himself, his wife, and baby.
+He had to give $100/month of that to the family income, leaving him with $50/month for himself, his wife, and baby.
 Once while I was there he took his wife, who was pregnant with their second child, to the medical clinic for a check-up.
 This cost him $30, which left him with $20 of spending money for the month.

 In 2019 Javied's daughter's husband, Sharoon, was working for Dish Network's call center as a script reader, since he speaks English.
 The calls from American customers go to people like him in foreign countries first to see if they can solve the customer's problem, just following a script.
 He made a salary of 15,000 PKR per month for about 76 hours of duty on the job, which works out to (in 2019 dollars and 2019 exchange rate) an equivalent of about $107/month and $1.40/hour in wages.
 They consider that a lucrative job that he is actually very thankful for.